Open Accessibility Menu

 • Providence Portland Medical Center does not have internal medicine subspecialty fellowships, so residents work directly with master subspecialty clinicians.
 Our residents on inpatient rotations have opportunities for advanced patient care, problem solving, and procedures usually reserved for fellows at university programs.

 • Residents on subspecialty rotations work one-one-one with subspecialty clinicians.
-An experienced subspecialist staffs resident consultations providing an effective experience for learning complex physical examination skills, clinical reasoning, and targeted diagnostic and therapeutic approaches.
+An experienced subspecialist directly staffs resident consultations, providing an effective experience for learning complex physical examination skills, clinical reasoning, and targeted diagnostic and therapeutic approaches.

 Inpatient Teaching

 • Work Rounds are designed to facilitate team clinical decision-making on assigned patients.
-Each team works with a full-time hospitalist and a core generalist from Medical Education.
+Each team works with a full-time hospitalist clinician-educator or a core generalist from Medical Education.
 This blend allows different approaches to be highlighted and facilitates direct observation.

 • Resident Report occurs daily and is lively, participatory, and academically stimulating.
-This formal case presentation is a literature review prepared by a resident.
+This formal case presentation includes a brief literature review prepared by a resident.
 All contributions are treated respectfully, and residents find the process educational and enjoyable.

 • Subspecialty Consults are done by subspecialty faculty who interact directly with the ward team, allowing direct teaching from experienced and committed attendings.